Before You Buy Another AI Tool, Answer These 12 Questions

 - Or do you mostly hear about AI from other people?

-If you’re not using AI yourself, it’s very hard to lead your team through it.
+If you’re not using AI yourself, it’s difficult to lead your team through it.

 You don’t need to be an expert, but you do need some hands-on experience.